MotheoMLK/Valentines/README.md

       <div class="badge">✨ <span class="sparkle">Made with love</span></div>
     </div>

-    <h1>Will you be my Valentine? 💘</h1>
+    <h1>Pelontle, will you be my Valentine? 💘</h1>
     <p class="sub">
-      I don’t want a perfect day.
-I want a day with <b>you</b>.
+      Our situation may not be prefect, but I want to spend a day with <b>you</b>.
-      And honestly… I want a lot of days after that too. 🌙
+      And honestly… hopefully lot of days after that too. 🌙
     </p>

     <div class="quoteBox">